NeoIsRecursive/NeosPerfektaSlump/README.md

     2. Copy all groups.
     3. Copy individual groups.
 * Reading files.
+* Creating a user.
+* Uploading list files to database.
+* Getting files from a database.

 As you can see in the code it is currently limited to .csv files since they are always formated the same.